IncDrops/PollitGo/Users/testing/projects/nextn/README.md

     *   **Important:** If you use a `cloudbuild.yaml` file, ensure it is **committed and pushed** to your GitHub repository so Cloud Build can find it.
     *   This file gives you manual control over each build step.

+**Understanding the Cloud Build Trigger's Role:**
+The Cloud Build Trigger is essential for the automated deployment process used by Firebase Studio prototypes.
+When you initiate a deployment, the trigger is what tells Google Cloud Build to:
+1. Fetch your latest code from your repository.
+2. Build your Next.js application for production (this involves optimizations and creating necessary files/functions).
+3. Deploy the built application to a shareable URL.
+If the trigger itself has a configuration issue (like the logging problem), this automated process cannot even start, leading to "Failed to trigger build" errors.

 ---

 ## TROUBLESHOOTING PROTOTYPE ERRORS